 Length: 34 pages

-This bill was introduced on September 20, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 20, 2000, in a previous session of Congress, but it did not receive a vote.

 Jun 13, 2000